hriebl/hriebl/README.md

 ### Hi there 👋

-I'm Hannes, I recently defended my PhD thesis in Applied Statistics at the University of Göttingen.
-I'm interested in flexible regression models (especially GAMs and GAMLSS), Bayesian inference (especially probabilistic programming languages), and applications of these methods in forestry and ecology.
+I'm Hannes and currently working in the statistics department of the Hanseatic City of Lübeck as an Open Data Coordinator.
+In June 2023, I defended my PhD thesis in Applied Statistics at the University of Göttingen.
+My research focuses on flexible regression models (especially GAMs and GAMLSS), Bayesian inference (especially probabilistic programming languages), and applications of these methods in forestry and ecology.